HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/deploy-litellm.md

 - `kubectl` is configured to access your cluster
 - A Helm values file prepared for LiteLLM configuration

+!!! tip "Capacity Planning"
+    Before deploying LiteLLM, verify that your Kubernetes nodes have sufficient unallocated resources to schedule the pod.
+By default, LiteLLM requests **100m CPU** and **512Mi Memory**.
+You can check your available node capacity by running `kubectl describe nodes` and reviewing the **Allocated resources** section.
+If your nodes are near capacity, you may need to provision additional nodes or use a larger instance type.

 ### Step 1: Add the LiteLLM Helm Repository

 ```bash